TheToasterMonster/fmemory/README.md

 # Fmemory
-Implementation of malloc, its derivatives, and free as an exercise.
+Implementation of malloc(), its derivatives, and free() as an exercise.

 ## Requirements
 - gcc-11 (can be changed in build script)